1337ninja/qt-morsecode/README.md

 ![](res/morse-to-text.gif)

 ## Building the application
-The application is a QT Widget application and uses CMake to build.
+The application is a QT `6.2.0` Widget application and uses CMake as its build system.
 ```
 cmake -DCMAKE_PREFIX_PATH=<qt-install-path> -B <build-dir> -G "Visual Studio 17 2022"
 cmake --build <build-dir> --config Release